The Master VEG Program

 - Each class will begin with an introduction from the coordinator, followed by a presentation from one or two guest speakers knowledgeable about each subject area, and concludes with group discussion.

-- There will also be two field trips during the 8-week period.
+- There will also be two optional field trips during the 8-week period.

 - The main subject areas to be addressed include nutrition, the linkage between diet and health and chronic diseases (such as heart disease, cancer and diabetes), the environmental effects of food choices, animal treatment and animal agriculture, and information on planning a healthy diet, including a cooking demonstration.

 - Resource lists will be provided for each session, and there will be short bonus activities to be worked on between classes.

 - An essential part of the Master VEG Program certification is 16 hours of volunteer work.
 Course graduates agree to volunteer, putting their skills to work to help others learn more about plant-based diets or help support organizations that are working on health, animal and/or environmental issues related to plant-based food.
 Master VEG graduates volunteer to staff information booths at community events, do projects, write informational materials, assist at animal sanctuaries and shelter, or help out in other ways.

 - A "Master VEG" certificate will be presented upon completion of training and volunteer work.